 Dosage

-Inside, capsules are usually taken in the morning, without chewing, with a small amount of water (just before meals).
+Orally, capsules are usually taken in the morning, without chewing, with a small amount of water (immediately before meals).

-With exacerbation of peptic ulcer, reflux esophagitis and gastropathy caused by taking NSAIDs - 20 mg 1 time per day.
-For patients with severe reflux esophagitis, the dose is increased to 40 mg 1 time per day.
-The course of treatment for duodenal ulcer - 2-4 weeks, if necessary - 4-5 weeks; with gastric ulcer, with reflux esophagitis, with erosive and ulcerative lesions of the gastrointestinal tract caused by taking NSAIDs - within 4-8 weeks.
+For exacerbation of peptic ulcer, reflux esophagitis and gastropathy caused by taking NSAIDs - 20 mg 1 time per day.
+For patients with severe reflux esophagitis, the dose is increased to 40 mg once a day.
+The course of treatment for duodenal ulcer is 2-4 weeks, if necessary - 4-5 weeks; for gastric ulcers, for reflux esophagitis, for erosive and ulcerative lesions of the gastrointestinal tract caused by taking NSAIDs - for 4-8 weeks.

-Reducing the symptoms of the disease and scarring of the ulcer in most cases occurs within 2 weeks.
-Patients who do not have complete scarring of the ulcer after a two-week course should continue treatment for another 2 weeks.
+Reduction of symptoms of the disease and scarring of the ulcer in most cases occurs within 2 weeks.
+For patients who do not experience complete scarring of the ulcer after a two-week course, treatment should be continued for another 2 weeks.

 Patients resistant to treatment with other antiulcer drugs are prescribed 40 mg per day.
-The course of treatment for duodenal ulcer - 4 weeks, for gastric ulcer and reflux esophagitis - 8 weeks.
+The course of treatment for duodenal ulcer is 4 weeks, for gastric ulcer and reflux esophagitis - 8 weeks.

-With Zollinger-Elisson syndrome, usually 60 mg 1 time per day; if necessary, the dose is increased to 80-120 mg / day (the dose is divided into 2 doses).
+For Zollinger-Elisson syndrome - usually 60 mg 1 time per day; if necessary, the dose is increased to 80-120 mg/day (the dose is divided into 2 doses).

-For the eradication of Helicobacter pylori, "triple" therapy is used (for 1 week: omeprazole 20 mg, amoxicillin 1 g, clarithromycin 500 mg - 2 times a day; or omeprazole 20 mg, clarithromycin 250 mg, metronidazole 400 mg - 2 times a day day; or omeprazole 40 mg 1 time per day, amoxicillin 500 mg and metronidazole 400 mg - 3 times a day)
+To eradicate Helicobacter pylori, “triple” therapy is used (within 1 week: omeprazole 20 mg, amoxicillin 1 g, clarithromycin 500 mg - 2 times a day; or omeprazole 20 mg, clarithromycin 250 mg, metronidazole 400 mg - 2 times a day). day; or omeprazole 40 mg once a day, amoxicillin 500 mg and metronidazole 400 mg - 3 times a day)

-In case of liver failure, 10-20 mg is prescribed 1 time per day (in case of severe liver failure, the daily dose should not exceed 20 mg); in case of impaired renal function and in elderly patients, correction of the dosing regimen is not required.
+For liver failure, 10-20 mg is prescribed once a day (for severe liver failure, the daily dose should not exceed 20 mg); in case of impaired renal function and in elderly patients, no dosage adjustment is required.

 Overdose